tjarvenpaa/netmonitor_training/lab2/lab2.md

 ## Deployment

-Deploy the lab with command `./deploy.sh lab2`
+Deploy the lab with command `sudo ./deploy.sh lab2`

 SNMP is version 2c, the community string is `lab2` (snmpwalk -v 2c -c lab2 x.x.x.x OID).
 The devices are already added to observium.

 The usable OIDs and instructions for configurating Nokia SR Linux can be found from Nokia's web page [Nokia Service Router Linux](https://documentation.nokia.com/cgi-bin/dbaccessfilename.cgi/3HE16819AAAATQZZA01_V1_SR%20Linux%20R21.3%20Configuration%20Basics.pdf)

-You can enter the server console with command `./server.sh lab2 observium` and the routers CLI with command `./router.sh lab2 <router number>`
+You can enter the server console with command `sudo ./server.sh lab2 observium` and the routers CLI with command `sudo ./router.sh lab2 <router number>`

-Observium username and password is `lab2 / lab2` and can be accessed by web browser http://localhost:8102
+Observium username and password is `lab2 / lab2` and can be accessed by web browser http://localhost:8102, if using virtualmachine outside wsl, replace localhost with virtualmachine ip.

 ## Task